 When does too much of a good thing become bad?
 It may sound a little weird but when the face looks too perfect and completely devoid of lines, with the skin pulled too tight over overly injected fillers, the resulting look is puffy and overstretched – jarring and cosmetically “made”.

-Courtney Cox, who admitted that she has had fillers for years
+Courtney Cox, who admitted that she didn’t like her fillers

 Known as the “Pillow Face”, it started getting noticed amongst aging Hollywood celebrities who were getting too much volume in the midface.

 “Where dermal fillers are concerned, less is more, and subtlety is the best.”
-Says Dr Michelle, who does up about 8 to 10 filler procedures in a busy day.
+Says Dr Michelle.
 “When my patients return after a session of dermal fillers injection and report to me that their close friends noticed a difference, but no one could tell what was done, I know that I have done it well”.

-Dr Michelle admits that she has been pressured to inject more than what was desired, and has created a few pillow faces herself.
+Dr Michelle admits that she has been pressured to inject more than what was desired, and came close to creating a pillow face herself.
 Luckily hyaluronic acid fillers which she chooses to use are biodegradable and dissolvable, so there is no permanent harm done.

 “When I see patients who point out specific insecurities about their appearances now, I look at how I can sculpt the face to lift and indirectly soften lines, rather than simply erase the lines wherever they point.
 Sometimes, some lines are needed to convey a certain warmth in daily expression, without them one looks insincere and ‘plastic’.
 So part of the trend now is restoring volume modestly and combining other face lifting treatments whether they are non-invasive devices such as Ultherapy or Thermage, or face threadlifts, and even some tailored Botox treatments, for a complete and natural improvement, rather than chasing specific lines” says Dr Michelle.

-When asked about what she does for patients who want more than subtle changes, Dr Michelle says that she readily refers patients who are ready to take the leap to their in-house Plastic Surgeon, Dr Tan Ying Chien, who is also known for very natural-looking surgical facelifts.
-“That’s the advantage of The Sloane Clinic, we have everything under one roof, and readily refer patients if the need arises”.
+When asked about what she does for patients who want more than subtle changes, Dr Michelle says that she readily refers patients who are ready to take the leap to their in-house Plastic Surgeons, Dr Tan Ying Chien and Dr Chia Hui Ling.
+“That’s the advantage of The SW1 Clinic, we have everything under one roof, and readily refer patients if the need arises”.

 widely known for her natural-looking facelift results.